-NSW DPI is working in close consultation with the Marine and Estuarine Recreational Charter Management Advisory Committee to develop rules to manage the charter fishing sector in NSW.
+NSW DPI is working in close consultation with the Charter Fishing New South Wales Working Group, CFNSW, to develop rules to manage the charter fishing sector in NSW.

-This Committee is made up of elected representatives of charter fishing boat operators, and representatives of broader recreational fishing, commercial fishing and conservation interests.
+This Committee is made up of representatives of charter fishing business operators.

 To find out more about the charter fishing boat licence, call the NSW DPI Licensing section on (02) 4424 7414 or email firstname.lastname@example.org.